-1 OCTOBER 2003 Guinea comes under International Criminal Court jurisdiction Guinea deposits its instrument of ratification to the Rome Statute on 14 July 2003, and giving the ICC has jurisdiction over Rome Statute crimes committed on the territory of Guinea or by Guinean nationals from 1 October 2003 onwards.
-2008 Long-time president Lansana Conté dies in Conté, a soldier, led Guinea from 1984 after taking over in a coup d'Etat until his death.
+1 OCTOBER 2003 Guinea comes under International Criminal Court jurisdiction Guinea deposits its instrument of ratification to the Rome Statute on 14 July 2003, and gives the ICC jurisdiction over Rome Statute crimes committed on the territory of Guinea or by Guinean nationals from 1 October 2003 onwards.
+2008 Long-time president Lansana Conté dies in Conté, a soldier, led Guinea from 1984 after taking over in a coup d'état until his death.
+"Christmas Coup"